 An amazing stretch of coastline, towering limestone cliffs with colourful villages that tumble down the hillsides to the sea.
 Famous for its lemons, there is no better place than Capri to lookout over the sea and sip a limoncello.

-Read more about the Amalfi Coast, here.
+Read more about the Princess Cruises options for exploring the Amalfi Coast, here.

 After visiting the cathedral in Senate Square we headed to the nearby bustling market and enjoyed a scrumptious al fresco lunch of fresh Finnish fish and vegetables.

 We immersed ourselves in Nova Scotia’s Gaelic story at Baile nan Gaidheal – Highland Village at Iona on Cape Breton Island.
 The roots of Gaelic Nova Scotia are found in the Highlands of Scotland.
 “Ur beatha Aem Baile” – Welcome to the Village!

 Read more about Sydney and Cape Breton Island, Nova Scotia, here.

 A morning culinary tour of Boston’s North End, “Little Italy”; a lobster roll for lunch at Pauli’s well known sandwich bar and following an afternoon of sightseeing, a delicious clam chowder at the Liberty Wharf.
 Princess Cruises had Boston taped for us!

 Read more about Boston, a culinary tour, and 23 Italian Foodie tips, here.

 Our first views of New York as we cruised with Princess Cruises up the Hudson River past Liberty and Ellis Islands and onto Manhattan.
 A glorious sunrise over the Big Apple to welcome Sea Princess.

 Read more about our Hints, Tips and First Impressions of New York, here.